 Data API Access

 The third method to customize your API key access is to change its permissions relating to the Data API.
-By default, when you create a new API key data access is set to none.
+By default, when you create a new API key, data access is set to “No Access”.

-By selecting read only, you’ve set up your API key permissions to let it access data in through the API but not write to your data.
-This is good if you have an application that needs to be able to read a trained model or data file that you’ve stored in order to run the algorithm but won’t be saving any data from the API call.
+By selecting “Read Only”, you’ve set your API key permissions to access data via the API, with no write access to your data.
+This is good if you have an application that needs to be able to read a trained model or data file that you’ve stored in order to run the algorithm, but won’t be saving any data from the API call.